wc-jennylin/afterHour/README.md

 Also both of us during the hackathon had our second dose vaccine.

-Going forward, I'd like to work more with the app if time allows to complete and wit.ai -- Chris
+Going forward, I'd like to work more with the app if time allows to complete and wit.ai.
+I am an avid VR user, VR dev and am happy to see more folks enjoing this medium.
+I'd like to show my niece something cool.
+BTW she is very tech savy.
+-- Chris

 I've been so passionate about this project - a challenge to be one of the pioneers to build VR games for people with visual impairment as I value inclusivity and believe that everyone deserves to experience all benefits of emerging technologies.